CIF Parser¶

 A block headed by bare data_

-, although not allowed neither in CIF nor
+, although allowed neither in CIF nor

 in STAR, is parsed into a Block with name set to “ “ (the space character).